 God never argued back, He gently continued to ask me, “Will you give this to me?”
 Not once changing the question or adding to it.
 On one particular morning after a long night at work, I passed the kitchen.
 Once again, He asked the question.
 This time I fell to my knees and told God of course I would give it to Him.

 In that moment, I finally realized God wasn’t asking me for a kitchen.
 He was asking me for a life solely surrendered to Him.
 I cried and confessed I would give my life – let alone our kitchen – completely to Him.
 God was showing me the places of my heart that I had begun to covet things over Him.
 God knew that those things we’re going to get in the way of a plan He had for me.

 It wasn’t but a week later an opportunity came that changed the trajectory of our plans.
 After a series of undeniable events, we agreed to move abroad as missionaries, and, suddenly, I understood why God was asking me if I would give Him my house – the house I loved, the house I cherished, the house I had plans of raising my children in.
 Not long after it was ready to live in, we would be leaving it.

 Related Post: Obedience Regardless of Understanding

 Now, a year later we are preparing once again for His calling as we sell most of our belongings to follow the calling He has placed on our hearts in a country that is not our own.
-I can’t help but laugh because after the fight I put up, God gave me my house (and my kitchen) for a season because He is a good Father and knew I wanted it for a time… But only for a time.
-And because He is such a good Father He doesn’t’ let me stay in my complacency.
-So in the upcoming months as I pack up boxes and make preparations for our family to move abroad I no longer covet this house or our things in it but I rejoice that there is a treasure more valuable than all, Jesus.
+I can’t help but laugh because, after the fight I put up, God gave me my house (and my beloved kitchen) for a season.
+And because He is such a good Father, He doesn’t’ let me stay in my complacency.
+So in the upcoming months as I pack up boxes and make preparations for our family to move abroad, I no longer covet this house or our things in it.
+Instead, I rejoice that there is a treasure more valuable than it all: Jesus.